juleswhite/CSX278/Assignments/Asgn3/README.md

 		  	- jhipster
 	 ```
 + Run `docker-compose up`
-+ Run `docker run -it --rm grading-helper` on another terminal and follow the instructions.
++ Run `docker run -it --rm grading_helper` on another terminal and follow the instructions.
 + If you performed all steps correctly you should get a token which you should [send here](https://goo.gl/forms/Rq0kb2PowbwHEMr23).

 ### Final step